Robust evaluation of treatment effects in longitudinal studies with truncation by death or other intercurrent events: Identification and estimation

 The unknown expectations and probabilities in this expression can be readily estimated by averaging across all pairs of treated and untreated individuals, as in

 Similarly, $E\left\{Y^{*0}(\min(T^1, T^{*0},t))\right\}$ can be estimated as (\ref{MargUnadj1}) upon replacing $Y_i(s)$ by $Y_j(s)$, so that an additive effect estimate is obtained as

 The standard error can be computed via the bootstrap.
-We provide analytical standard errors in the next section, as part of a semi-parametric efficient estimation strategy that allows adjustment for baseline covariates.
+In Appendix A, we outline a semiparametric efficient estimation strategy that yields an efficient estimator incorporating baseline covariates and provides analytical standard errors for \eqref{MargUnadjEffect}.